 Rule 7.02.
 Citizens presentations; public hearings.

 (a) Citizens' presentations.
-Any citizen may request shall be entitled to be placed on the official agenda of a regular meeting of the town commission and be heard concerning any matter within the scope of the jurisdiction of the town commission outside of Good and Welfare.
+Any citizen shall be entitled to be placed on the official agenda of a regular meeting of the town commission and be heard concerning any matter within the scope of the jurisdiction of the town commission outside of Good and Welfare.
 Only members of the town commission and the town manager may place a citizen on the official agenda.

 (b) Public hearings.
 Any citizen shall be entitled to speak on any matter appearing on the official agenda under the section "public hearings."

 (c) Public discussion on agenda items.
-No citizen shall be entitled to address the town commission on any matter listed on or added to the official agenda which is not scheduled for public hearing, discussion or debate except during Public Comment on Agenda Items unless the item is opened for public comment and the speaker recognized by the ChairGood and Welfare.
-When the town commission considers an agenda item that is open for public hearing, discussion or debate that is not a public hearing and on which the public comment is either unanimously in favor or unanimously against the item's passage, input from members of the public shall be limited to no more than three minutes on any given item, unless an extension is granted by a majority of the members of the town commission.
+Citizens shall be permitted to address the town commission on any matter listed on or added to the official agenda which is not scheduled for public hearing, discussion or debate.

 Rule 7.03 Registration of speakers.

-(a) Registration of speakers shall be required.
+(a) Registration of speakers shall be encouraged.
 The town clerk shall prepare appropriate registration cards.
 The cards shall include a place for the speaker to provide his/her name, address, lobbyist registration status which may be verified by the town clerk prior to speaking, and the agenda item on which he or she is speaking if registration is required on a particular agenda item.

 (b) For any single agenda item, and except for zoning, no more than one-half hour per side shall be allocated to speakers from the public.
 The presiding officer shall limit the time of each individual speaker in order to insure compliance with this rule.